idavis/octopress/source/_posts/2012-10-08-prototypal-inheritance-in-net-delegation-at-last.markdown

 }
 ```

 You may be thinking, ok, this is cool, but what use it is it?
 What is the use case?
 First, it's cool.
 Second, it sets the foundation for .NET [mixins][].
-Third, it gives us a second form of inheritence (after parasitic).
+Third, it gives us a second form of inheritance (after parasitic) for PowerShell.

+What if we take the prototype and make it a collection of prototypes?
+What if instead of inheriting from ```DelegatingPrototype``` we reuse the internal prototypal skeleton?
+If this sounds familiar, it should.
+I am describing ruby classes with modules and a base class, but with C#...

 If you want to see more or play around with the code, you can find full implementations in the [Archetype][] project.